pojntfx/webnetes-book/src/reference/embedding-api.md

 );
 ```

 Now, implement the `TODO`s and `open` the node using the configuration resources.
-You can find the full source code [in the repository](https://github.com/alphahorizonio/webnetes/tree/main/app/webnetes_web).
+You can find the full source code in [the repository](https://github.com/alphahorizonio/webnetes/tree/main/app/webnetes_web).
 Consult the [API documentation](https://alphahorizonio.github.io/webnetes/classes/node.html) for further resources.

-## Using the Library in Node.js
+### In Node.js

 Webnetes also has Node.js support.
 This should enable you to create a minimal node in this context: